thedude0606/manusoptions/PROGRESS.md

 4. Continue updating documentation to reflect the new functionality
 5. Consider adding visual indicators for fields that have been updated via streaming data
 6. Implement caching for normalized contract keys to improve performance
+7. Enhance error handling and recovery mechanisms for streaming data
+8. Consider implementing more robust fallback strategies for different data scenarios